 Irvin is let go by the Canadiens after the 1954-55 season, which ends with a 3-1 loss to the Detroit Red Wings in Game 7 of the Stanley Cup Final.
 He coaches Chicago in 1955-56 before retiring for health reasons.
 Irvin finishes with 691 wins, the most by any NHL coach at the time of his retirement and still ninth on the all-time list.

 He dies May 16, 1957, one year before his induction into the Hall of Fame.

-1962: Defenseman Craig Muni, a three-time Stanley Cup winner with the Edmonton Oilers, is born in Toronto.
+1962: Craig Muni, a defenseman and three-time Stanley Cup winner with the Edmonton Oilers, is born in Toronto.
 The Oilers sign Muni as a free agent on Aug.
 18, 1986, after he plays 19 games during four seasons with the Maple Leafs, and he's a member of Edmonton's Cup-winning teams in 1987, 1988 and 1990.
 Muni finishes his NHL career with three more championship rings than playoff goals; he has 17 assists but no goals in 113 Stanley Cup Playoff games, the most postseason games played by any player who doesn't score a goal.

-Video: Chris Osgood robs a wide open Amonte's with paddle
+Video: Chris Osgood robs a wide-open Amonte's with paddle